Why is casino streaming a thing? Where is casino streaming going? How do you even stream? Don’t worry, Bigwinboard’s got

 One should keep in mind, however, that the competition in the casino industry is ferocious, and if new markets are identified, everyone is going to go for it.
-Today there are new streamers appearing at an ever faster pace – some doing it for fun, other’s more business orientated affiliates.
+Today, there are new streamers appearing at an ever faster pace.
+A limited few are undoubtedly doing it for fun, but most are business orientated affiliates.
 A handful of streamers have now established themselves at the top of the hierarchy, dominating much of the section and leaving the rest of the lot fighting for the leftovers.

 What many of the top ranking streamers have in common is generally a higher than average bet size, though some do try to keep it at somewhat reasonable levels.
-While a big bankroll and big bets certainly seem to increase the level of excitement, it will not get you all the way if you wish to make it big as a streamer.
-It’s hard to say in detail what makes a great streamer but to claim that it’s easy is far from true.
-Apparently, it doesn’t necessarily take a great entertainer to rank high, as we have seen quite a few tired streamers attract a decent amount of viewers.
+While a big bankroll and big bets certainly seem to increase the appeal for many viewers, it will not get you all the way if you wish to make it big as a streamer.
+It’s hard to say in detail what makes a great streamer, but to claim that it’s easy is far from true.
+Obviously, it doesn’t necessarily take a great entertainer to rank high, as we are seeing quite a few dull personalities attract a decent amount of viewers.
 The only way to know is to try yourself and see if you have what it takes to make it.